22 March 2020

 and, mounting the folder on the client Pi (with Raspbian installed to an SD card), copied the root with

 rsync to the NFS folder.
 Conveniently enough, we can use the exact same folder and settings to point the Pi to later.
 (Having virtually no security on the root folder of the Pi’s filesystem is pretty concerning, however.
-I haven’t figured out how to get around this given the limitations of PXE booting on the Pi.)
+I haven’t figured out how to get around this given the limitations of PXE booting on the Pi.
+You could at least limit the IP addresses which the NFS server will answer to, but I do only recommend running this on a carefully secured subnet.)

-/boot as previously described.
+/boot directory as previously described.
 I do need to edit

 /boot/cmdline.txt as described in the official guide to point the boot code towards the NFS server.
 Also best to edit